danmcelroy/VoSeq/README.rst

 .. code:: shell

     sudo supervisorctl restart voseq
-    sudo service restart nginx
+    sudo service nginx restart

-In your host system, open your brower and load this URL:
-<http://localhost:1234> to see your fresh installation of VoSeq.
+In your host system, open your brower and load this URL: http://localhost:1234 to see your fresh installation of VoSeq.

 Upgrade VoSeq's software